junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Mr. Lankford moved to suspend the rules and pass the bill, as amended. (consideration: CR H1902)
 - 2014-02-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1902-1903)
 - 2014-02-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1902-1903)
+- 2014-02-26 — Received in the Senate.
+- 2014-02-27 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.